LeilaBouk/M1-Code-Refactor/README.md

 Acceptance Criteria-
 <br>
-GIVEN a webpage meets accessibility standards
+🌞GIVEN a webpage meets accessibility standards
 <br>
-WHEN I view the source code
+🌚WHEN I view the source code
 <br>
-THEN I find semantic HTML elements
+🌝THEN I find semantic HTML elements
 <br>
-WHEN I view the structure of the HTML elements
+🌚WHEN I view the structure of the HTML elements
 <br>
-THEN I find that the elements follow a logical structure independent of styling and positioning
+🌝THEN I find that the elements follow a logical structure independent of styling and positioning
 <br>
-WHEN I view the image elements
+🌚WHEN I view the image elements
 <br>
-THEN I find accessible alt attributes
+🌝THEN I find accessible alt attributes
 <br>
-WHEN I view the heading attributes
+🌚WHEN I view the heading attributes
 <br>
-THEN they fall in sequential order
+🌝THEN they fall in sequential order
 <br>
-WHEN I view the title element
+🌚WHEN I view the title element
 <br>
-THEN I find a concise, descriptive title
+🌝THEN I find a concise, descriptive title

 ![Horiseon website screenshot](./assets/images/Assign1.png)